Prevention strategies

 This is because young people are going through significant social, physiological and developmental changes.
 In this phase of their life, prevention strategies have the potential to positively influence behaviour that will last through their adult years.

-Why focus on primary prevention for young people?
+Why focus on prevention for young people?

-Many young people go through a developmental period where they experience an increase in freedom and a decrease in social monitoring.1 This is also a time where some young people begin experimenting with alcohol and other drugs.1 Primary prevention is a strategy that can address the risk factors associated with early age alcohol and other drug use, as well as enhance the protective factors.2, 3
+Many young people go through a developmental period where they experience an increase in freedom and a decrease in social monitoring.1 This is also a time where some young people begin experimenting with alcohol and other drugs.1 Prevention is a strategy that can address the risk factors associated with early age alcohol and other drug use, as well as enhance the protective factors.2, 3

-Primary prevention can help people avoid the use of alcohol and other drugs, delay or reduce the use of alcohol and other drugs, or avoid the harms associated with alcohol and other drugs.4 This is done through either influencing individuals’ personal behaviours or changing environmental conditions to reduce the potential for certain behaviours to develop.4
+Prevention can help people avoid the use of alcohol and other drugs, delay or reduce the use of alcohol and other drugs, or avoid the harms associated with alcohol and other drugs.4 This is done through either influencing individuals’ personal behaviours or changing environmental conditions to reduce the potential for certain behaviours to develop.4

-• evidence-based AOD education programs
+- evidence-informed AOD education programs

-• health promotion and community development initiatives, and
+- health promotion and community development initiatives, and

-• reducing the supply of alcohol and other drugs through legislation, regulation and policy.4
+- reducing the supply of alcohol and other drugs through legislation, regulation and policy.4

 Risk and protective factors: